 Given the speed of emergence of the brass band scene, and the scarcity of authoritative local judges, at some early brass band contests a military bandmaster might often be employed, should they be available, to adjudicate.
-They were considered more qualified to decide on quality and execution of performance.
-In a reflection of military values, on occasion, points might be scored for presentation of physical appearance and regularity of marching as well as for how the music was played.
+They were considered more qualified to decide on the quality and execution of performance.
+In a reflection of military values, on occasion, points might be scored for the presentation of physical appearance and regularity of marching as well as for how the music was played.

 The press of the period reveals, in part, the gulf in how the two types of bands were initially regarded.
 This example from the Durham Chronicle of 10th Sept 1858, which refers to two Shildon bands, is a telling example.
 “A band contest was one of the minor features of the show.
-This came off between four and six o’clock, when the Artillery Band had left.
+This came off between four and six o’clock when the Artillery Band had left.
 The entry of competitors was small and the interest attached to their performances was not very marked.
 Coming as they did after so splendid a musical treat, the public was naturally in an unsympathetic mood, and therefore the contest was – except to friends and acquaintances of the men engaged – a somewhat flat affair.
 The order of playing was, as usual, decided by lot; and the bands went onto the ‘rostrum’ in the following order: 1st Shildon Philharmonic: 2nd Stanhope;: 3rd Shildon Saxhorn; 4th Auckland.
 Haydn’s ‘Heavens Are Telling’ was the test piece – a noble composition as all ecclesiastical musicians declare, and having a Handelian suitability for orchestral power.
 We cannot say much for either performance.
-There was however a marked superiority in that of the Stanhope men – so marked that Mr. Smyth’s award only confirmed a conclusion already arrived at in the public mind.”
+There was however a marked superiority in that of the Stanhope men – so marked that Mr Smyth’s award only confirmed a conclusion already arrived at in the public mind.”
 Shildon Saxhorn came third to Shildon Philharmonic, and subsequently, for whatever reason, noble or otherwise, returned their prize to the event committee.

 The typical selection of music that one might hear at a concert performance by a military band might be considered surprising.
 Professor Stephen Martin, in his research into the Bishop Auckland Flower Shows of the Victorian era, discovered that the programmes of music contained significantly sophisticated pieces being performed by the likes of The Band of the Coldstream Guards and of the 2nd Light Infantry.
 Where the article mentioned above refers to a ‘splendid musical treat’ it’s unlikely to be an exaggeration.
 More a justifiable reaction to a demonstration of musical skill that might only be achieved through dedicating one’s life to its improvement.
-Little wonder then that the masters of such bands, men such as Charles Godfrey, one time band master of the Coldstream Guards became influential and revered figures among amateur brass bandsmen.
+Little wonder then that the masters of such bands, men such as Charles Godfrey, one-time bandmaster of the Coldstream Guards became influential and revered figures among amateur brass bandsmen.

 The military bands would, however, only be available for occasions of a certain stature.
 There were plenty of events, occasions and parades in the annual calendar of a growing town like New Shildon to keep the amateur bandsmen of Shildon busy.
 As with all the emerging bands of the day, the more they played, the more they would improve.
 As they improved they gave great pleasure to their community.

 A report from 1862 recalls of the Shildon Saxhorn Band, “The celebrated band, giving vent to their musical talents, came out in Saturday January 18th, to cheer the villagers with their strains of music.
-They played choruses and selections from Mozart, Handel, Verdi and other eminent authors, with such precision and brilliancy, that much credit is due to their talented leader, Mr. F. Dinsdale.
-After playing they formed in promenade, to the house of Mr. Thomas Thompson, Bay Horse Inn, New Shildon, where they , with other respectable gentlemen of the neighborhood, partook of an excellent supper, which was served up in grand style, and which reflects great credit upon worthy host and hostess.
+They played choruses and selections from Mozart, Handel, Verdi and other eminent authors, with such precision and brilliancy, that much credit is due to their talented leader, Mr F. Dinsdale.
+After playing they formed in promenade, to the house of Mr Thomas Thompson, Bay Horse Inn, New Shildon, where they, with other respectable gentlemen of the neighbourhood, partook of an excellent supper, which was served up in grand style, and which reflects great credit upon worthy host and hostess.
 After doing justice to the repast, the cloth being removed, vocal harmony being the order, which was efficiently applied by Messrs.
 Dinsdale, Harrison, Spark, Robinson, and others of the band.
 After playing, ‘Rule Britannia,’ and the, ‘National Anthem,’ they separated, each to their respective homes, highly delighted with the night’s entertainment.”

-The New Shildon Saxhorn Band could be engaged by organisations within the near and surrounding community to lead a variety of parades, for example as the Durham County Advertiser of 11th August 1865 tells us when the St John’s Lodge of Oddfellows M.U. celebrated their 25th anniversary on Saturday 5th August, it was the New Shildon Saxhorn Band that marched at the head of the procession with the banner of the order, from the lodge room at the Talbot Inn, West Auckland to the church for sermon.
+The New Shildon Saxhorn Band could be engaged by organisations within the near and surrounding community to lead a variety of parades, for example as the Durham County Advertiser of 11th August 1865 tells us when the St John’s Lodge of Oddfellows M.U. celebrated their 25th anniversary on Saturday 5th August, it was the New Shildon Saxhorn Band that marched at the head of the procession with the banner of the order, from the lodge room at the Talbot Inn, West Auckland to the church for a sermon.
 Throughout the Victorian era many friendly and mutual beneficial societies such as these Oddfellows, as well as the Foresters and the Druids emerged.
-At a time when there was no welfare state they gave an opportunity for people to join and contribute to a common fund while they were able on the assurance that when they found themselves later in need the society might be there to aid them.
+At a time when there was no welfare state, they gave an opportunity for people to join and contribute to a common fund while they were able on the assurance that when they found themselves later in need the society might be there to aid them.

 As time progressed Francis’s Dinsdale’s children bean to grow up and start families of their own.
-On November 28th 1857, Francis’s 18 year old daughter Margaret Dinsdale, married 21 year old Thomas Bulshey, originally from Yorkshire.
+On November 28th 1857, Francis’s 18-year-old daughter Margaret Dinsdale married 21-year-old Thomas Bulshey, originally from Yorkshire.
 Though the marriage took place in Auckland parish it is quite possible that the couple first met when they were both living separately in Darlington.
-The young couple set up home on Strand Street, parallel to Adelaide Street, and by the time of the 1861 census they are registered under a shortened spelling of the surname, Mr. & Mrs. Bulch.
+The young couple set up home on Strand Street, parallel to Adelaide Street, and by the time of the 1861 census they are registered under a shortened spelling of the surname, Mr & Mrs Bulch.
 Why the family surname changes from Bulshey to Bulch is something we can’t be certain of but it is likely to have been a deliberate decision as the surname Bulshey appears on other public documents for family members prior to the 1861 census.

 Thomas and Margaret wasted no time in starting a family.
 Their first child Mary Jane was born in 1859, followed by Ellen in 1860 and then Francis, likely named after his grandfather, in 1861.